nazneen1022/Meal-Recipe/README.md

 Different Meal Recipes for the hungry and awesome home chefs.
 There are four different categories of Recipes are available.

-All pages within the application must be fully responsive.

 ## How it is built?

 - Using Public API